Thomas Lipton

-He engaged in extensive advertising for his chain of grocery stores and his brand of Lipton teas.
+He engaged extensive advertising for his chain of tea stores and his brand of Lipton teas.
 He boasted that his secret for success was selling the best goods at the cheapest prices, harnessing the power of advertising, and always being optimistic.
 He was the most persistent challenger in the history of the America's Cup yacht race.

 Parentage and childhood

 Lipton was born in a tenement in Crown Street in the Gorbals, Glasgow, on 10 May 1848.
 His Ulster-Scots parents, Thomas Lipton senior and Frances Lipton (née Johnstone), were from the townland of either Shannock Green or Shankillk (Tonitybog), both near Roslea, in the south-east corner of County Fermanagh in Ulster, not far from Clones in County Monaghan.
 His parents were married in St. Mark's Church of Ireland Church in Aghadrumsee, near Roslea.

 The Liptons had been smallholders in County Fermanagh for generations but, by the late 1840s, Thomas Lipton's parents had been forced to leave Ireland due to the Great Famine of 1845.
 Moving to Scotland in search of a better living for their young family, the Liptons had settled in Glasgow by 1847.
 Lipton's father had a number of occupations throughout the 1840s and 1850s, including working as a labourer and as a printer.

 Although Lipton later stated that he was born at his family's home in Crown Street in the Gorbals in 1850, there is no record of this in the parish register for that period.
 In the 1851 census, however, the family were recorded as living in the north of Glasgow, with young Thomas being listed as being 3 years old, suggesting that he must have been born in 1848.
 Thomas' siblings, three brothers and one sister, all died in infancy, but Thomas, the youngest, survived.

 "Tommy" Lipton was educated at St Andrew's Parish School close to Glasgow Green between 1853 and 1863.
 By the early 1860s his parents owned a shop at 11 Crown Street in the Gorbals where they sold ham, butter and eggs.
 Thomas Lipton left school at the age of thirteen to supplement his parents' limited income, and found employment as a printer's errand boy, and later as a shirtcutter.
 He also enrolled at a night school, the Gorbals Youth's School, during this period.